Philip Rubin: Other Activities

 National Academy of Public Administration's NASA Advisory Council: Organizational Assessment panel.

 The NASA Authorization Act of 2017 directed the Academy to conduct a review "to assess the effectiveness of the NASA Advisory Council and to make recommendations to Congress."

 In December, 2017, Governor of Connecticut, Dannel P. Malloy, appointed Philip Rubin to serve as a member of the UConn Board of Trustees, the governing body for the University of Connecticut.

 In October, 2018, Rubin was elected as a member of the Board of Directors of Haskins Laboratories.

 In December, 2019, he was appointed by the UConn Board as Vice-Chair, leading their new, legislatively encouraged standing committee on Research, Entrepreneurship and Innovation.

 In January, 2021, Rubin became Editor of the Haskins Press, Haskins Laboratories, in New Haven, Connecticut.

 In 2021, Rubin became a member of the Advisory Board for RISE: Reimagining Innovation in STEM Education, the NSF/IBM Education Convergence Accelerator.

 In 2021, Rubin was named as a member of the International Selection Committee for the Franklin Institute's Bower Award and Prize for Achievement in Science.

 In November, 2021, he was appointed as a member of UConn's Trustee-Administration-Faculty-Student (TAFS) Committee.

 In January, 2022, Rubin took over as President of the Federation of Associations in Behavioral and Brain Sciences (FABBS).

 In April, 2022, he was nominated by Ned Lamont, Governor of Connecticut, for reappointment to the University of Connecticut Board of Trustees and approved by unanimous consent of the CT Senate.

 In January, 2023, Rubin was named as Chair of the Board of Directors of Haskins Laboratories.

+In December, 2023, Sage Publishing featured an interview with Rubin, titled "Philip Rubin: FABBS’ Accidental Essential Man Linking Research and Policy", in their online S3: Social Science Space site.

+In January, 2024, Rubin became the current Past President of the Federation of Associations in Behavioral and Brain Sciences (FABBS), a role in which he will serve through 2025.

+In January, 2024, Rubin was named as President of Rothschild Wilder, a private foundation.